hundeo:

 • Very large

-While smaller dogs increase their weight twenty-five times during the growth phase, in large dogs it is even a hundred times.
+While small dogs increase their weight by a factor of twenty-five during the growth phase, large dogs can gain up to a hundred times as much.

-The growth period also changes according to the size.
-For small dogs it is ten months, for very large - two years.
+The growth period also varies with size.
+For small dogs it is ten months, for very large dogs it is two years.
+The final size of a dog is genetically determined.
+Therefore, it is not possible to influence the final size of a dog by overfeeding.

-Since dogs have a growth period of mostly one year, special attention must be paid to rearing and feeding.
-So there is not much time to correct rearing errors with physical impairments.
+Since dogs generally have a growth period of one year, special attention must be paid to rearing and feeding.

-The most rapid weight gain occurs between the third and sixth month of life.
-Your dog's body is challenged the most during this period.
-Careful nutrition and husbandry is most important here.
+The most rapid weight gain occurs between the third and sixth months of life.
+This is when your dog's body is under the most stress.
+Careful nutrition and husbandry are especially important during this time.

-The development of body weight can be measured approximately like this: For small breeds after six months are reached about 70% of the final weight or size, for very large a little less.
-This is usually a good estimate of whether the growth of your pet is optimal.
+The development of body weight can be roughly measured as follows: For small breeds, approximately 70% of the final weight or size will be reached at six months, and slightly less for very large breeds.
+This is usually a good indicator of whether your pet's growth is progressing optimally.

 Growth dog

-Nevertheless, the stages of growth are the same for all breeds of dogs.
+However, the stages of growth are the same for all breeds.
 Each puppy goes through the following seven stages of development after birth:

 Week 1 to 2: The Neonatal Phase